api3dao/old-api3-docs/docs/airnode/next/grp-providers/tutorial/README.md

 Use curl to execute the Airnode and get the results from the CoinGecko endpoint `/coins/{id}` bypassing the Rinkeby test network that Airnode was deployed for.

-All calls to the gateway use a POST method and use request body data for input.
-Pass parameter values as a key/value pairs.
-The apiKey is placed in the header.
+In order to test the endpoint make an HTTP POST request with the `endpointId` as a path parameter, the `x-api-key` in the header and endpoint parameters in the request body as a key/value pairs.

 - `-v`: Verbose output is optional.
-- `-H`: The apiKey (`HTTP_GATEWAY_API_KEY`) from `secrets.env` file.
+- `-H`: The `x-api-key` using the value of `HTTP_GATEWAY_API_KEY` from `secrets.env` file.
-- `-d`: Use request body data, the gateway only accepts request body data.
+- `-d`: Use request body data to pass all endpoint parameters.

 Breaking down the URL in the CURL command below:

 - `<httpGatewayUrl>`: The base URL to the gateway, found in the `receipts.json` file.
 Update the placeholder in the CURL command below with its value.
-- `0xf466b8feec41e9e50815e0c9dca4db1ff959637e564bb13fefa99e9f9f90453c`: The endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.
+- `0xf466b8feec41e9e50815e0c9dca4db1ff959637e564bb13fefa99e9f9f90453c`: Passed as a path parameter, the endpointId to call, see `triggers.rrp[0].endpointId` in the `config.json` file.

 Request: